optionedge/optionedge-releases/README.md

 [![Docker Compose YAML](https://img.shields.io/badge/Download-Docker%20Compose-blue)](https://store-api.optionedge.in/releases/docker-compose.yml)

-## UPDATES: DEC 2025
+## Updates: December 2025

-OptionEdge is no longer accepting new sign-ups.
-Gradully we are retiring OptionEdge for exiting users by Feb 2026.
-Thanks for trying OptionEdge.
+OptionEdge is no longer accepting new registrations.
+We will be gradually phasing out the platform for existing users by February 2026.

+Thank you for being a part of our journey.

 # [Click to view Quick Start Guide](#optionedge-quick-start-guide)

 ## Introduction

 **OptionEdge** is a self-hosted, web-based trading platform designed to help traders execute trades live quickly, manage positions efficiently, and optimize their strategies with advanced risk management capabilities.
 Whether you're a beginner or an experienced trader, OptionEdge provides a powerful toolkit to forward-test ideas, visualize payoffs, and adjust strategies without risking real capital or execute live with your favourite broker.

-## UPDATES: DEC 2025

-OptionEdge is no longer accepting new sign-ups.

 ## 🚀 Key Features